coder-aadii/aditya-portfolio/README.md

 The **About Me Section** provides a brief overview of who I am.
 It includes a short biography, my professional background, and a little bit about my personal interests.
 This section is where I talk about my journey from being a software developer to a fitness trainer, highlighting the balance between my passion for coding and my love for fitness.

 ![About Me Snapshot](./images/snapshots/about.png)

-> **Instructions:** Add a snapshot of the About Me section showing the heading, bio, and any accompanying image or avatar.

 ---